MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/sdk-overview.md

 ---
-title: How to get started with Azure AI SDKs
+title: How to get started with Azure AI Foundry SDK
 titleSuffix: Azure AI Studio
 description: This article provides an overview of available Azure AI SDKs.
 manager: scottpolly